Ottoman Greece

 Ottoman Greece was a multiethnic society, although the Ottoman system of millets did not correspond to the contemporary notion of multiculturalism.
 The Greeks were given some privileges and freedom, but they also suffered from the malpractices of its administrative personnel over which the central government had only remote and incomplete control.
 Despite losing their political independence, the Greeks remained dominant in the fields of commerce and business.
 The consolidation of Ottoman power in the 15th and the 16th centuries rendered the Mediterranean safe for Greek shipping, and Greek shipowners became the empire's maritime carriers and made tremendous profits.
 After the Ottoman defeat at the Battle of Lepanto, however, Greek ships often became the target of attacks by Catholic (especially Spanish and Maltese) pirates.

 The five century period of Ottoman rule had a profound impact in Greek society, as new elites emerged.
 The Greek land-owning aristocracy that traditionally dominated the Byzantine Empire suffered a tragic fate and was almost completely destroyed.
 The new leading class in Ottoman Greece were the prokritoi, which were called kocabaşis by the Ottomans.
 They were essentially bureaucrats and tax collectors and gained a negative reputation for corruption and nepotism.
-On the other hand, the Phanariots became prominent in the imperial capital of Constantinople as businessmen and diplomats, and the Greek Orthodox Church and the Ecumenical Patriarch rose to great power under the Sultan's protection and gained religious control over the entire Orthodox population of the empire, whether it spoke Greek, Albanian, Latin or Slavic.
+On the other hand, the Phanariots became prominent in the imperial capital of Constantinople as businessmen and diplomats, and the Greek Orthodox Church and the Ecumenical Patriarch rose to great power under the Sultan's protection and gained religious control over the entire Orthodox population of the empire, whether it spoke Greek, Albanian, Romanian, Arabic, Turkic, or Slavic.

 Ottoman expansion

 After the fall of Constantinople to the Ottomans in 1453, the Despotate of the Morea was the last remnant of the Byzantine Empire to hold out against the Ottomans.
 However, it fell to the Ottomans in 1460, completing the conquest of mainland Greece.

-While most of mainland Greece and the Aegean islands was under Ottoman control by the end of the 15th century, Cyprus and Crete remained Venetian territory and did not fall to the Ottomans until 1571 and 1670.
+While most of mainland Greece and the Aegean islands was under Ottoman control by the end of the 15th century, Cyprus and Crete remained Venetian territory and did not fall to the Ottomans until 1571 and 1669 respectively.
 The only part of the Greek-speaking world that was never under Ottoman rule is the Ionian Islands, which remained Venetian until 1797.
+France (twice), Russia (with co-rule with Ottoman under limited self-government) and later British ruled the islands until 1862 when the British handed these islands back to independent Greece.
 Corfu withstood three major sieges in 1537, 1571 and 1716 all of which resulted in the repulsion of the Ottomans.

-Other areas that remained part of the Venetian Stato da Màr include Nafplio and Monemvasia until 1540, the Duchy of the Archipelago, centered on the islands of Naxos and Paros until 1579, Sifnos until 1617 and Tinos until 1715.
+Other areas that remained part of the Venetian Stato da Màr include Nafplio and Monemvasia until 1540; the Duchy of the Archipelago, centered on the islands of Naxos and Paros, until 1579; Sifnos until 1617; and Tinos until 1715.